m-vinc/thttp/README.md

 # THTTP

-Thttp is a cloud-native HTTP (that's sounds cooler than "using docker") pooler which use a docker client to create tor containers then give you a Go HTTP client you can use to execute http call anonymously.
+Thttp is a cloud-native (that sound cooler than "using docker") HTTP connection pooler which use a docker client to create tor containers then give you a Go HTTP client you can use to execute http call anonymously.
 Let's see how we can use it :

 First you need to build the container using the Dockerfile included in this repo :